telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 # Installation

-Fiddler Everywhere being a cross-platform web debugging proxy allows you to inspect network traffic and debug it.
-It is available for Windows, macOS and Linux.
-In this page, we'll discuss about the system required to run Fiddler Everywhere.
+Fiddler Everywhere is a cross-platform web debugging proxy available for Windows, macOS, and Linux.
+In this article, we list the system requirements and describe the steps to install Fiddler Everywhere on all supported operating systems.

 ## System Requirements

-Fiddler Everywhere utilizes built-in .NET Core (cross-platform version .NET framework).
+Supported operating systems:

-- macOS High Sierra (10.13+) x64, Windows 7 (with the [.NET Core requirements](https://docs.microsoft.com/en-us/dotnet/core/install/windows#additional-deps) met) or newer x64 version, or Ubuntu 18+ x64
+- macOS High Sierra (10.13+) x64
+- Windows 7 x64, Windows 8 x64, or Windows 10 x64 (all Windows versions require the installation of [.NET Core](https://docs.microsoft.com/en-us/dotnet/core/install/windows#additional-deps))
+- Ubuntu 18+ x64

+Other requirements:

 - 300MB of free disk space
 - Account with administrative rights.
 Needed for capturing and decoding HTTPS traffic.
 - Active internet connection with access to the following URLs: